kamkor/blog/_posts/2015-9-18-Covariance-And-Contravariance-In-Scala.md

 >
 >It extends the observer pattern to support sequences of data and/or events and adds operators that allow you to compose sequences together declaratively while abstracting away concerns about things like low-level threading, synchronization, thread-safety, concurrent data structures, and non-blocking I/O.

 Reactive extensions have been implemented in many languages, including Scala in project [RxScala](http://reactivex.io/rxscala/).
 What does it have to do with this post?
 This library makes heavy use of covariance and contravariance.
-Take a look trait [`Observable`](http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observable) and [`Observer`](http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observer) which are two most important types from this library.
+Just look at two [`Observable`](http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observable) and [`Observer`](http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observer) which are two most important types from this library.
+Those types are examined next and a new advanced concept of flipped classification is introduced.

+#### Flipped classification ####

 {% highlight scala %}
 trait Observable[+T] {
   def subscribe(observer: Observer[T]): Subscription
   def map[R](func: T => R): Observable[R]
-  def flatMap[R](f: T => Observable[R]): Observable[R]
-  def filter(predicate: T => Boolean)
   // much more
 }
 {% endhighlight %}

+`Observable` is a type that produces values of type `T`, so it is covariant in type parameter `T`.
+However, if you look at method `subscribe` you might think that it uses type `T` in illegal position.
+After all, it was explained before that if type parameter is declared as covariant then it can be used as method argument type if it has a lower bound (`[B >: T]`).
+So the question is, why `subscribe` above compiles?
+The answer is flipped classification.
+Method `subscribe` accepts parametrized type `Observer` as an argument.
+The trick is that `Observer` is contravariant in its type parameter `T`.

 {% highlight scala %}
 trait Observer[-T] {
   def onNext(value: T): Unit
-  def onError(error: Throwable): Unit def onCompleted(): Unit
+  // .. more methods
 }
 {% endhighlight %}

-`Observable` is the producing type, so it is covariant in its type parameter, while the `Observer` is the consuming type so it is contravariant in its type parameter.
-More detailed explanation of RxScala is out of scope here, but I really believe covariance and contravariance makes RxScala much more flexible than it would be without it.
+Flipped classification also applies to `map` method of `Observable`.
+Method `map` accepts as an argument type `(T => R)`, that is `Function1[-T, +R]`. `Function1` is contravariant in type parameter T so flipped classification is also applied by the Scala compiler.

+Flipped classification is explained in more detail in in _The fast track_ section of Type Parameterization chapter in [Programming In Scala](http://www.artima.com/pins1ed/type-parameterization.html).

 ## Use-site and declaration-site variance ##